dml-cth/deep-machine-learning/instructions/02b_google_cloud_instructions.md

 - Access the console menu.
 - Navigate to *Compute Engine* -> *VM Instances*, where you can see your instances (e.g. like below).
 - Unless started already, select the instance you want to start, and click on the start button at the top of the page (the play symbol).
   - If the instance does not start due to an availability issue, try creating an instance in another region/zone instead.
-Note however that if you have a limit of 1 for the "GPUs (all regions)" quota, you will need to delete the previously created instance before creating another one.
+Note however that if you have a limit of 1 for the "GPUs (all regions)" quota, you will need to delete the previously created instance before creating another one. **Tip**: In order to preserve the work you have done, there is a possibility to first create a "machine image" from the current instance, then delete the instance, and finally use the machine image when creating the new instance.
+However, we do not provide detailed instructions on this.
+Furthermore, if you are unsure about this, always make sure to backup your work in a way that you are confident with.
 - When the instance has started, click on the *SSH* symbol (as seen below), in order to connect to it.
 ![Running instance](figs/running-vm-instance.png)
 - Now, the Google Cloud Shell, which is basically a browser-based Linux terminal, will open up, and it will automatically connect to your instance through an SSH session.